 In short, yes.

-Starting at just $29.97 per month, CTCMath is not just affordably priced compared to many other self-paced math programs out there, it also delivers a lot of value for your money.
+While CTCMath is not the most affordably priced self-paced math curriculum out there, it does deliver a lot of value for your money.

 For one subscription price, parents and students get full and unrestricted access to a complete K-12 math curriculum with clear video tutorials, interactive math questions, worksheets, diagnostic tests and progress tracking.